- Health Canada

 Introduction to Tableau – January 21 & April 12, 2016

-Stephane D’Avril-Favreau, Tableau consultant and product-sales consultant, led a morning workshop on Tableau.
+Stephane D’Avril-Favreau, Tableau consultant and product-sales consultant, and Cindy Courtemanche, account manager, Canadian Public Sector, led a morning workshop on Tableau.
 Tableau is being introduced to students taking the Business Intelligence Technologies and Big Data Analytics course (ADM 6275C).

 Introduction to IBM Watson Analytics – November 24, 2015